NEASQC/FinancialApplications/README.md

-# NEASQC lib template
+# Financial Applications

-This repository is a template for NEASQC libraries.
+This repository contains several modules for implementing Quantum  Estimation and Amplification algorithms using QLM for future implementation of a financial toolkit.

 ## Licence